 4-H Clubs are ways for kids to get together with others who have similar interests.
 We have clubs available for youth ages 5-18.
 We offer a variety of clubs from which to choose and all are located in either the city of Charlottesville or surrounding Albemarle County.

-To join a club, visit our blog to see the current club listings and contact the leaders of the clubs that interest you for more information.
+To join a club, visit our website to see the current club listings and contact the leaders of the clubs that interest you for more information.
 It is suggested that you attend a meeting or two first to decide if the club is a good fit for you.
 If not, try another or speak to the 4-H Extension Agent about starting your own club!

 Upon deciding which club to join, you will need to fill out the 4-H member enrollment forms found on the blog.
 Parents who wish to volunteer with the club will need to fill out the volunteer forms.
 It is free to join, and all of our programs are either free or as low cost as possible.

 Participate in a Unique Camping Experience